 The Role Of Nutrition In Oral Health

 For overall health and well-being, maintaining good oral health is crucial.
-Our diet and nutrition directly impact our oral health, and the foods we consume can make a big difference in how healthy our teeth and gums are.
+Our diet and nutrition directly impacts our oral health, and the foods we consume can make a big difference in how healthy our teeth and gums are.

 This article will explore the role of nutrition in oral health and provide tips for improving dietary habits to promote good oral health.